What is Considered a Large Herniated Disc?

 However, it can become permanent and cause long-term side effects, especially if it blocks nerve impulses, especially in your lower back.
 If this is the case, you might notice extreme numbness.
 You might also lose the ability to hold your bladder.

 To help a medical professional understand how bad the herniated disc is, you might be asked to undergo a few tests.
-These include a nerve conduction study and an electromyography.
+These include a nerve conduction study and electromyography.

 Nerve Conduction Study